 However, the pandemic was a setback for carpooling.
 Suddenly, privacy took precedence over transportation costs or time spent behind the wheel.
 All car-sharing companies suffered significant losses.
 However, this business is making a comeback.

-“Creative destruction” is the rock star that smashes old technology to make room for new
+"Creative destruction" is the rock star that smashes old technology to make way for new

-OEMs will have to base their financial flows on fleet operations and not on the number of vehicles.
+OEMs will have to base their cash flows on fleet operations rather than the number of vehicles.
 However, the goal is not to develop as many electric vehicles as possible.

 Welcome to the new world of the automotive business.

-Producing fewer cars, allowing them to survive longer and using them continuously has a greater positive impact on the environment than simply switching to electric vehicles.
+Producing fewer cars, making them last longer and using them all the time has a greater positive impact on the environment than simply switching to electric vehicles.
 This is because electric vehicles continue to emit CO2.
 Over a normal lifetime (150,000 km), the mid-size electric vehicle emits 18.5 to 31.0 tons of CO2 equivalent, while the mid-size combustion engine car emits 45.3 to 68.9 tons of CO2 equivalent.

-We can meet our fleet emission targets if we only switch to electric powertrains without reducing the total annual number of cars, but we would lose the total emissions of the cars.
+We can achieve our fleet emission targets if we only switch to electric powertrains without reducing the total annual number of cars, but we would lose total car emissions.

-In order to effectively deliver future products and services, the automotive industry will need to acquire new skills and master new talent.
-The main phases of this change will be completed within this decade, and we will see that the organizations that are successful will be the ones that embrace this change faster.
+To effectively deliver future products and services, the automotive industry needs to acquire new skills and master new talents.
+The main phases of this change will be completed within this decade, and we will see that the organizations that succeed will be the ones that embrace this change faster.
 Other companies will rise to the challenge.

-Old business must die so that new companies can emerge.
+Old business must die so that new businesses can emerge.

-What we are observing here is that the car industry is “incessantly revolutionizing the economic structure from within, incessantly destroying the old and incessantly creating a new one.
-This process of creative destruction is the essential fact of capitalism,” writes economist Joseph Schumpeter as a general principle.
+What we are seeing here is that the auto industry is "ceaselessly revolutionizing the economic structure from within, ceaselessly destroying the old and ceaselessly creating a new.
+This process of creative destruction is the essential fact of capitalism," writes economist Joseph Schumpeter as a general principle.